wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     *   (d) set out a timetable for managing the public health risks that have been identified as being associated with that drinking-water supply; and

-    *   (e) comply with any additional requirements imposed by the Director-General and notified to the supplier in accordance with subsection (3), as to the content and format of public health risk management plans.
+    *   (e) comply with any additional requirements imposed by the Director-General and notified to the supplier in accordance with subsection (3), as to the content and format of water safety plans.

-    (3) If a medical officer of health requires a supplier of the kind referred to in subsection (1) to prepare and implement an approved public health risk management plan, that requirement must---
+    (3) If a medical officer of health requires a supplier of the kind referred to in subsection (1) to prepare and implement an approved water safety plan, that requirement must---

     *   (a) be made by notice in writing; and